CSC-Leiden University Scholarship

 - After admission, ask your PhD supervisor (promotor) to write an acceptance letter using the format below.
 The letter must be signed and written on Leiden University letterhead paper:

-- Science faculty candidates only: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Graduate School of Science (firstname.lastname@example.org) by 21 February 2020.
+- Science faculty candidates only: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to the Graduate School of Science (firstname.lastname@example.org).

-Candidates for all other faculties: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Scholarships Team (email@example.com) by 28 February 2019.
+Candidates for all other faculties: Your PhD supervisor (promotor) must nominate you for the scholarship by sending a copy of your acceptance letter to Leiden University's Scholarships Team (email@example.com).

-- Leiden University’s Scholarships Team will provide CSC with a list of nominated candidates for the CSC-LU scholarship at the beginning of March 2020.
+- Leiden University’s Scholarships Team will provide CSC with a list of nominated candidates for the CSC-Leiden University Scholarship in March 2022.

-- CSC will select the scholarship recipients from the list of nominated candidates and inform both the candidates and the Scholarships Team of the selection results at the beginning of June 2020.
+- CSC will select the scholarship recipients from the list of nominated candidates and inform both the candidates and the Scholarships Team of the selection results in June 2022.

 - Contact the relevant graduate school for more information about obtaining a PhD position and admission to a PhD programme.

-- Visit the CSC website for more information about the CSC-LU scholarship application process and access to the online application portal.
+- Visit the CSC study abroad website for more information about the CSC-Leiden University Scholarship application process and access to the online application portal.

 - The website of Leiden University’s Service Centre International Staff provides detailed information about issues such as residence permits, insurances, bank matters and accommodation for international PhD candidates.